-On MasterClass, you can follow video classes from the best and renowned teachers of the world in different categories.
+On MasterClass, you can follow video classes from the best and most renowned teachers in the world in different categories.
 There are 100+ different classes available in different categories like lifestyle, sports, cooking, writing, music, and many more.

 A few of the popular classes on MasterClass are;

 - Gordon Ramsay Teaches Restaurant-Style Cooking

 - Aaron Franklin Teaches Texas-Style BBQ

 - Bobbi Brown Teaches Makeup & Beauty